Sensory neuron: Temperature

 Thermoreceptors are sensory receptors, which respond to varying temperatures.
 While the mechanisms through which these receptors operate is unclear, recent discoveries have shown that mammals have at least two distinct types of thermoreceptors.

 The bulboid corpuscle, is a cutaneous receptor a cold-sensitive receptor, that detects cold temperatures.
-The other type is a warmth-sensitive receptor.
+While the other type is a warmth-sensitive receptor.

 Mechanoreceptors

 Mechanoreceptors are sensory receptors which respond to mechanical forces, such as pressure or distortion.

 Specialized sensory receptor cells called mechanoreceptors often encapsulate afferent fibers to help tune the afferent fibers to the different types of somatic stimulation.
 Mechanoreceptors also help lower thresholds for action potential generation in afferent fibers and thus make them more likely to fire in the presence of sensory stimulation.

 Some types of mechanoreceptors fire action potentials when their membranes are physically stretched.

 Proprioceptors are another type of mechanoreceptors which literally means "receptors for self".
 These receptors provide spatial information about limbs and other body parts.

 Nociceptors are responsible for processing pain and temperature changes.
 The burning pain and irritation experienced after eating a chili pepper (due to its main ingredient, capsaicin), the cold sensation experienced after ingesting a chemical such as menthol or icillin, as well as the common sensation of pain are all a result of neurons with these receptors.

 Problems with mechanoreceptors lead to disorders such as: